nethkenn/appetiser/README.md

 **NOTE**

-You change the calendar's month by changing the `monthYear` data on `Index.vue`
+You can change the calendar's month by changing the `monthYear` data on `Index.vue`

   	monthYear : {
         year : 2018,